 - The Best Ways to travel from Bagan to Inle Lake

 Most Beautiful Temples in Myanmar – Mandalay

-Mandalay, the former royal capital, looks like another passable city in Myanmar, but let me tell you, it is one of the underrated cities in Myanmar probably next to Yangon.
+Mandalay, the former royal capital, looks like another passable city in Myanmar, but let me tell you, it is one of the underrated cities in Myanmar, probably next to Yangon.
 There are many things to do in Mandalay, even if you have just a day or two.
-Nestled on the banks of the Ayeyarwaddy River, Mandalay boasts of some of the most beautiful pagodas in Myanmar.
+Nestled on the banks of the Ayeyarwaddy River, Mandalay boasts some of the most beautiful pagodas in Myanmar.

-The second most sacred Buddhist Pagoda for the Burmese after Shwedagon in Yangon is Mahamuni, a 10th-century temple housing a large image of seated Buddha.
+The second most sacred Buddhist Pagoda for the Burmese after Shwedagon in Yangon is Mahamuni, a 10th-century temple housing a large image of a seated Buddha.

 There is an entry fee of MMK 5000.

 If you are looking for Instagrammable places in Myanmar, then Hsinbyume, located on the banks of the Irrawaddy River in Mandalay, should be your first stop.
 It is one of the most beautiful Myanmar temples, hands down.
 This bright white round temple surrounded by intricately decorated white terraces that look like waves makes it one of the most fantastic temples in Myanmar.
 Its design is unlike any other pagoda in the country.

 Surrounded by green paddy and rice fields with hills in the background and the blue sky above, Hsinbyume Pagoda is where you should be getting your perfect pictures clicked!
 The best part is that you can climb the terraces for fabulous panoramic town views.

 You can rent a bike, cab or a tuk-tuk to get to the Pagoda.
 But I recommend you take a boat trip from Mandalay, which passes through some lovely fishing villages.